Traffic Management Problems

 TLS configuration mistakes

-Many traffic management problems are caused by incorrect TLS configuration.
+Many traffic management problems are caused by incorrect TLS configuration9.
 The following sections describe some of the most common misconfigurations.

 Sending HTTPS to an HTTP port